 Our mission is to deliver world-class research, engagement and training that advances primary care, influences health policy and develops professional skills for the delivery of better health care in the community.

 Our research rethinks the way that health care is delivered to people, helping them to manage their own health and reduce the numbers that need to be admitted to hospital.
 This improves patient's independence and well-being as well as dramatically reducing the cost to the NHS.

 Our research is internationally excellent.
-Our department was ranked the top centre for primary care research in the UK in the 2008 national Research Assessment Exercise.
-We were similarly judged a top centre on our 1996-2001 assessment, so have been one of the world’s most important primary care centres for over 15 years.
+Our department was ranked the top centre for primary care research in the UK in the 2014 national Research Excellence Framework exercise.
+We were similarly judged a top centre on our 1996–2008 assessments, so have been one of the world’s most important primary care centres for almost 20 years.

-- The Health Experiences Institute with Green Templeton College
+- Health Experiences Institute with Green Templeton College

 - National Institute of Health Research Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) Oxford